 How do I get to Iceland?

-Iceland has one major airport that services almost all of its international flights: Keflavik International Airport, located about 31 miles southwest of Reykjavik.
+Iceland's one major airport serves almost all of its international flights: Keflavík International Airport, about 31 miles (50 km) southwest of Reykjavík.

-Numerous companies offer bus transfers from Reykjavik to the airport so it shouldn’t be a problem to catch a ride even if you haven’t reserved a seat in advance.
-Additionally, they are several other smaller airports which are primarily used for domestic flights—Akureyri Airport near Akureyri in the north and Reykjavik Domestic Airport are the biggest ones.
+Numerous companies offer bus transfers from Reykjavík to the airport, so it shouldn't be a problem to catch a ride even if you haven't reserved a seat in advance.
+Additionally, several other smaller airports are primarily used for domestic flights—Akureyri Airport near Akureyri in the north and Reykjavík Domestic Airport are the biggest ones.

-How widely accepted are credit cards?
+Are credit cards widely accepted?
 Do I need to use a PIN?

-While most businesses do not require that you use a card with a PIN number, there may be a few occasions where a PIN is required—specifically at some gas stations.
-Like many places in the U.S., using a debit card for a full tank of gas at the pump may automatically put a significant sum of money (around $200) on hold in your bank account, which is released within a few days.
-Some gas stations may also require you to go inside and purchase a pre-paid gas card, but you can typically use a credit card for that transaction.
+While most businesses don't require that you use a card with a PIN number, there may be a few occasions where a PIN is required—specifically at some gas stations.
+Like many places in the US, using a debit card for a full tank of gas at the pump may automatically put a significant sum of money (around $200) on hold in your bank account, which is released within a few days.
+Some gas stations may also require you to go inside and purchase a prepaid gas card, but you can typically use a credit card for that transaction.

-It's also advisable to carry cash in case of absolute emergency; USD or Euros will work in most cases.
+It's also advisable to carry cash in case of an absolute emergency; USD or euros will work in most cases.

 Is Iceland a safe place to travel?

 According to the Global Peace Index, Iceland was the safest country in the world in 2019.
 Violent crimes are extremely rare.
-While there is an increase in petty crimes, those are directly related to the growth of the country’s tourism industry so exercise your usual level of caution when you are in public places.
+While there's an increase in petty crimes, those are directly related to the growth of the country's tourism industry, so exercise your usual level of caution when you're in public places.

 Keeping track of the road conditions and the weather should be your number one concern when it comes to safety.
-Download the 112 Iceland app which helps you call for help in case of emergency and if you are going off the beaten track or hiking in remote areas, you can also use it to check in your locations so if you get lost, the authorities would be able to find you.
-Vedur is a weather app managed by the Icelandic Meteorological Office, and Iceland Road Guide will help you navigate the country’s roads.
+Download the 112 Iceland app, which helps you call for help in case of emergency, and if you're going off the beaten track or hiking in remote areas, you can also use it to check in your locations so if you get lost, the authorities would be able to find you.
+Vedur is a weather app managed by the Icelandic Meteorological Office, and the Iceland Road Guide will help you navigate the country's roads.

 How big is Iceland?

-Iceland’s main road, the Ring Road, goes around the island and it’s approximately 828 miles.
-Typical ring road itineraries are between 8 and 12 days.
+Iceland's main road, the Ring Road, goes around the island covering approximately 828 miles (1,333 km).
+Typical Ring Road itineraries are between 8 and 12 days.

-The most popular attractions in the south can be reached within a couple of hours from Reykjavik, with the farthest one being Vatnajökull Glacier and the Jökulsárlón Lagoon, located 231 miles away from the capital.
+The most popular attractions in the south can be reached within a couple of hours from Reykjavík.
+The farthest ones are the Vatnajökull glacier and the Jökulsárlón glacier lagoon, which are 231 miles (372 km) away from the capital.

 Chat with a local specialist who can help organize your trip.

 The Icelandic króna (ISK).
-100 ISK are worth approximately $1 USD as of this writing in early 2018 - you'll want to check current rates of exchange.
+ISK 100 is worth approximately USD $1 as of this writing in early 2018—you'll want to check current rates of exchange.

-U.S. citizens may stay in the country as tourists for up to 90 days without a visa within a 180-day period.
-For a full list of countries that are exempt from a visa, visit Iceland's immigration page.
+US citizens may stay in the country as tourists for up to 90 days without a visa within a 180-day period.
+For a full list of countries exempt from a visa, visit Iceland's immigration page.
 Just make sure your passport is valid for six months beyond your travel dates.

 When is the best time of year to visit?

-There really is no right answer here—Iceland offers just as many and exciting activities in the winter as it does in the summer.
+There's no right answer here—Iceland offers just as many exciting activities in the winter as it does in the summer.

 For more information, take a look at this article about visiting Iceland in every season.